arope28/xentz-agent/docs/INSTALL.md

 ```bash
 xentz-agent local-ui --addr 127.0.0.1:9800
 ```

+While this command runs, enrolled agents also **poll the control plane** for config on the refresh interval (see `XENTZ_CONFIG_REFRESH_INTERVAL` above), updating the local cache used for backups.

 Then open **http://127.0.0.1:9800/** in your browser.
 The root page shows links to `/status`, `/runs`, `/config`, and `/diagnostics` that work in the browser.